AP® Biology Labs

 Investigation 6 - Cellular Respiration

-In this investigation, students learn how to measure cellular respiration rate using a respirometer and then design and carry out an experiment to determine how an environmental variable affects the rate of respiration.
-After completing this lab, students should be able to describe and explain processes by which organisms extract and use energy from biological molecules to power cellular processes.
-This lab gives students experience graphing data, calculating rates, and explaining how experimental evidence supports a scientific claim.
+Measure cellular respiration rate using a respirometer and design an experiment to determine how an environmental variable affects the rate of respiration.
+You will describe and explain processes by which organisms extract and use energy from biological molecules to power cellular processes.
+This lab provides practice in graphing data, calculating rates, and explaining how experimental evidence supports a scientific claim.

 Living systems store, access, send, and react to information necessary for life.